liamcal/GCJ/README.md

 # GCJ
 My solutions for Google Code Jam from various years.

+Current Solution Sets:
+- 2018

+*More solutions to be added later (after I find them...)*